nextreports/nextreports-engine/integration-readme.txt

 and add it inside DemoDefinitionFactory.java.
 Then in DemoUtil you use this definition.

 Timesheet.report has two images.
 The example takes care to copy those images to the folder where exported report is generated (current directory).
 For HTML that is enough to view images.
-For other types like PDF, RTF, EXCEL, you will have to add the folder where you copy images to the CLASSPATH (because report images are loaded from classpath).
+For other types like PDF, RTF, DOCX, EXCEL, you will have to add the folder where you copy images to the CLASSPATH (because report images are loaded from classpath).

 Timesheet_Charts.reports contains internal charts.
 Exporting this report will also generate jpg images for charts.

 ChartDemo shows you how to run a Next chart as flash, image or data.
 FluentChartDemo exports a chart as an image with a specific name and size.

-Integration using nextreports engine is free of charge.
+NextReports engine is a free, open source project.
+Please ask questions and give feedbacks on next_support@asf.ro .